vakesz/SKIES-Page/_pages/issues.md

 - API returns items in non-chronological order with creation timestamps
 - Needs to be investigated whether this can be queryed otherwise or sorted client-side

-### Some List dropdown menus are not scaled with Dynamic Type

-- Custom menu implementation needed for full accessibility
-- Standard SwiftUI menus don't respect all Dynamic Type settings

 ### Notifications may not be delivered reliably

 - Push notifications may fail to arrive in some cases
-- Known issue persisting in 0.5, actively investigating
+- Known issue persisting in 0.6, actively investigating

 ## How to Report Issues